EirikReiestad/XAI/readme.md

   - Dueling is enabled but the model does not support it.

 ## Test
-´poetry run python -m unittest discover´
+`poetry run python -m unittest discover`

 ## Naming conventions for git
 ### Git branch prefixes